OwenChen2028/dingo-bot/README.md

 # Getting Started with DingoBot 🐾

+DingoBot © 2025 by Owen Chen is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1)

 DingoBot, short for **Discord Lingo Bot**, is a simple tool for managing and sharing definitions in your Discord server.
 Whether you're part of a gaming guild, a study group, or just a community with inside jokes, DingoBot makes it easy to keep track of your server’s custom terms.

 ## How to Use DingoBot